Norwich University: Sabine Field

 Dedicated in 1921, Sabine Field was originally a venue for football, baseball, track, and outdoor ice hockey.
 Over time, as hockey moved indoors and baseball found its own home at Garrity Field, Sabine continued to serve the university football and cross country teams.
 Then in 2013, a renovation transformed Sabine Field into a multi-sport, multi-activity, lit stadium that can be used in most weather conditions.
-The improvements included synthetic turf field that meets NCAA regulations for football, soccer, and lacrosse, a 400-meter resilient urethane running track with 42-inch lanes, energy-efficient stadium lights, a new sound system, bleachers, and press box, and other upgrades.
-On October 4, 2013, Sabine Field was officially renamed to Sabine Field at Haynes Family Stadium.
-Sabine Field was dedicated in 1921 in honor of the memory of 1868 graduate Dr. George K. Sabine’s son, George K. Sabine Jr., who died shortly after returning from overseas.
+The improvements included a synthetic turf field that meets NCAA regulations for football, soccer, and lacrosse, a 400-meter resilient urethane running track with 42-inch lanes, energy-efficient stadium lights, a new sound system, bleachers, and press box, and other upgrades.
+On October 4, 2013, Sabine Field was officially renamed Sabine Field at Haynes Family Stadium.
+Sabine Field was dedicated in 1921 in honor of the memory of 1868 graduate Dr. George K. Sabine's son, George K. Sabine Jr., who died shortly after returning from overseas.

 Shapiro Field House

 Shapiro Field House, built in 1987 and named for trustee Jacob Shapiro (NU 1936), houses a multipurpose arena that has a 200-meter indoor running track, four tennis courts, and a climbing wall.
-It is also used for morning PT (Physical Training), athletic practices, Commencement, concerts and other university functions.
+It is also used for morning PT (Physical Training), athletic practices, commencement, concerts, and other university functions.